-How To Build a DIY Mud Kitchen Using Wood Pallets
+How To Build a DIY Mud Kitchen Using Wood Pallets (The $15 Build)

-Jack and I wanted to make something for Rose's 3rd birthday, and we settled on this mud kitchen because the girl loves to cook.
-We followed a YouTube video from an Aussie DIYer who calls himself Uncle Knackers.
+We also followed a YouTube video from an Aussie DIYer named Uncle Knackers.
 Jack and I both find him to be very charming.
-Check out his YouTube channel here.
+Check out his YouTube channel here or see video at the bottom of this article.

 This post may contain affiliate codes or links that are no additional cost to you, and I may earn a small commission when a purchase is made.